A company is treated as a resident of India in any previous year if:

 Presently, a foreign company is considered resident in India if the control and management of its affairs is situated wholly in India.

 To bring to tax those companies that are incorporated outside India but controlled from India, the condition of PoEM has been introduced.
 PoEM is an internationally recognised concept accepted by the Organisation for Economic Co-operation and Development (OECD).

 A foreign company will be regarded as a resident in India if its PoEM is in India in that year.
 Since ‘residency’ is determined for each year, PoEM is also required to be determined on a year-to-year basis.
 The concept of PoEM is one of substance over form.
 The term PoEM has been explained to mean a place where key management and commercial decisions that are necessary for the conduct of the business of an entity as a whole are, in substance, made.
-To provide clarity and address certain concerns with regard to implementation of determination of residency of a foreign company on the basis of PoEM, the CBDT has issued a circular laying down guidelines.
+To provide clarity and address certain concerns for implementation of determination of residency of a foreign company on the basis of PoEM, the Indian Revenue Department has issued a circular laying down guidelines.
 The guidelines laid down the concept of determination of PoEM based on bifurcation of companies engaged in active business outside India and other companies.
-The circulars clarify that the PoEM provisions shall not apply to a foreign company having turnover or gross receipts of INR 500 million or less in a tax year.
+The circulars clarify that the PoEM provisions will not apply to a foreign company having turnover or gross receipts of INR 500 million or less in a tax year.

 Permanent establishment (PE)

 A PE is defined in India as a fixed place of business through which the business of an enterprise is wholly or partly carried on or through an agent who habitually exercises an authority to conclude contracts or regularly delivers goods or merchandise or habitually secures orders on behalf of a non-resident.

 The scope of 'business connection' was amended under the Income-tax Act to align with the modified PE Rule as per the Multilateral Instrument (MLI).